drone/drone-plugin-index/content/ipedrazas/drone-helm/index.md

 skip_tls_verify
 : if you create your own SSL certificates, youi will need this flag to be true to avoid having connectivity issues.

+api_server
+: kubernetes api server

+kubernetes_token
+: kubernetes token to connect to the api server

 # Secret Reference